-Search engines use “crawlers” to explore and catalog the pages of the site, helping them rank higher.
-Meta tags help them catalog them more effectively and can be inserted in the titles and descriptions automatically through the Product Fields Auto-Generation function based on the product name alone, current use of the title tag is very important.
+Search engines use “crawlers” to explore and catalogue the pages of the site, helping them rank higher.
+Meta tags help them catalogue them more effectively and can be inserted in the titles and descriptions automatically through the Product Fields Auto-Generation function based on the product name alone, current use of the title tag is very important.
 A little adjustment of your own may be necessary to ensure the meta tags accurately reflect categories and other details, but it can save time.
-They are also SEO extension available for Magento to help you with your SEO tasks.
+There are also SEO extensions available for Magento to help you with your SEO tasks.

-A keyword-rich, content relevant title can offer some quick ranking influence.
+A keyword-rich, content-relevant title can offer some quick ranking influence.
 From the System page, go into Configuration, then General, then Design, then HTML Head.
-From here, you can put in your own company name or keyword in the Title Suffix Field, replacing the “Magento Commerce” that usually appears in the page title.
+From here, you can put in your company name or keyword in the Title Suffix Field, replacing the “Magento Commerce” that usually appears in the page title.

-Under Stores, Configuration, Catalog and Search Engine Optimization, you can find the option to use not just the SKU of the product in the product page URL, but category paths that help index the site and create more specific URLs that search engines tend to prefer.
+Under Stores, Configuration, Catalogue and Search Engine Optimisation, you can find the option to use not just the SKU of the product in the product page URL, but also category paths that help index the site and create more specific URLs that search engines tend to prefer.

-This new feature to Magento 2.0 allows you to select or curate certain details that can be added to how your site is shown to browsers in their search engine results.
+This new feature of Magento 2.0 allows you to select or curate certain details that can be added to how your site is shown to browsers in their search engine results.
 You can select things like star review ratings, prices for products, and other details so that they appear alongside the other search results.
-Not only does this offer the customer more information at a glance that can bring them all the closer to clicking and converting, but it also helps crawlers more effectively catalog the site.
+Not only does this offer the customer more information at a glance that can bring them all closer to clicking and converting, but it also helps crawlers catalogue the site more.

-We’ve mentioned the crawlers that explore every page of the website so they can catalog it effectively to make it more search engine-friendly.
-They are 2 types of sitemaps, HTML sitemap, and XML sitemap.
+We’ve mentioned the crawlers that explore every page of the website so they can catalogue it effectively to make it more search engine-friendly.
+There are 2 types of sitemaps, HTML sitemaps, and XML sitemaps.
 A sitemap is exactly as it sounds, a map of the site.
 However, it’s primarily for the benefit of the crawlers, helping them understand the site hierarchy and directing them to the pages you want to rank the most.
 Keep your sitemap simple and ensure it makes sense and the crawlers will make better use of it.
 These XML sitemap configuration options can easily be found in Magento 2.0’s settings.
 Images can be automatically added to it and you can even submit the sitemap’s URL to robots.txt, translating it into a form that crawlers can more efficiently read.

 Misspellings, bad grammar, and other text issues can cause a lot of damage to your SEO efforts.
 You might be spelling keywords wrong, ensuring that customers using relevant keywords are less likely to be directed to your website.
 You can easily check your Robots.txt for errors and configure it by using the “Search Engine Robots” option under the Design Section of the Catalog tab.

-Use the meta data tab to create keyword-rich meta descriptions that can help your page rank more effectively in relation to queries suited to your eCommerce site’s specialty.
+Use the metadata tab to create keyword-rich meta descriptions that can help your page rank more effectively about queries suited to your eCommerce site’s speciality.
 Don’t neglect to use the most valuable long-tail keywords in the “keywords” field, as well.
-You can also get rid of the default “Home Page” title by clicking the Page Information tab under the Home page information.
+You can also get rid of the default “Home Page” title by clicking the Page Information tab under the Home Page information.
 The brand name is a good start, but try to include a keyword-relevant phrase, as well.
-Just as you get rid of the default title, get rid of the default Alt text for your logo, inserting your own relevant copy through the Header field under the HTML Head section.
+Just as you get rid of the default title, get rid of the default Alt text for your logo, and insert your relevant copy through the Header field under the HTML Head section.

 Besides compressing images or using smaller images, there are other ways you can reduce the load times of the site, make it faster, and thus make it more SEO-friendly.
 Magento 2.0 has caching systems that can be configured to ensure that it’s faster.
 What’s more, you can use it to inspect site load times and find any pages that are significantly slower than others and why, exactly, that’s the case.

-Hopefully, with the tips and techniques above, you can make your Magento eCommerce site more SEO friendly in no time, driving the traffic, the clicks, and the conversions that help make it a success.
+Hopefully, with the tips and techniques above, you can make your Magento eCommerce site more SEO-friendly in no time, driving the traffic, clicks, and conversions that help make it a success.